 Director compensation is structured to recognize Directors for their skills, knowledge, experiences and attention in overseeing the governance of the Company, and to align with Shareholders' interests.
 The CNG Committee reviews Director compensation and recommends any changes to the Board to ensure that Director compensation is competitive.
-In making its recommendation, the CNG Committee considers:
+In making its recommendation, the CNG Committee considers, among other things: